NextronSystems/thor-manual/usage/beforeyoubegin.rst

 The legacy version is not offered in our customer portal.
 We share it with our customers on request.

 We only offer limited support for this version, since we cannot guarantee a successful stable scan on platforms that have already been deprecated.

 Choose The Right Architecture
 -----------------------------

 You will find a 32 and 64 bit version of the executable in the program folder.
-Never run the 32bit version of THOR named **thor.exe** on 64bit system.
+Never run the 32bit version of THOR named ``thor.exe`` on 64bit system.
 The 32bit version has some limitations that the 64bit version doesn't have. (memory usage, sees different folders on disk and registry versions)

 Make sure to run the correct binary for your target architecture.

 Choose The Right Command Line Flags
 -----------------------------------

 The recommended way to run THOR has already been put into the default.
 So, the recommended way to start a THOR is without any command line flags.

 However, special circumstances can lead to different requirements and thus a different set of command line flags.
-See chapter :doc:`'Scan' <./scan>` for often used flags.
+See chapter :ref:`usage/scan:scan` for often used flags.

 Verify Public Key Signatures (optional)
 ---------------------------------------